Hunterszone/exorcism-lang/README.md

 - Efficient low-level representations
 - A foundation used by many production languages

-## The Runtime Environment
+## Runtime Environment Advantages

+### No Exorcism VM
+- Programs compile to native targets or WebAssembly
+- Users don't need to install an Exorcism runtime

+### Cross-platform compilation
+The same language can target Windows, Linux, macOS, WebAssembly, and potentially more architectures through LLVM.

-The .js output file is required by the current execution model that uses JavaScript as the WebAssembly host/runtime launcher.
+NOTE: The .js output file is required by the current execution model that uses JavaScript as the WebAssembly host/runtime launcher.
 WebAssembly is a portable binary format, but it needs a host environment to:

 - load the .wasm file